HTML has links - PDF has Authentication

 (b) "Apportionable income" means apportionable receipts less the deductions allowable under chapter 82.04 RCW.

 (d) "Business activities tax" means a tax measured by the amount of, or economic results of, business activity conducted in a state.
 The term includes taxes measured in whole or in part on net income or gross income or receipts.
-In the case of sole proprietorships and pass-through entities, the term includes personal income taxes if the gross income from apportionable activities is included in the gross income subject to the personal income tax.
-The term "business activities tax" does not include retail sales, use, or similar transaction taxes, imposed on the sale or acquisition of goods or services, whether or not named a gross receipts tax or a tax imposed on the privilege of doing business.
+The term also includes personal income taxes or corporate income taxes if the gross income from apportionable activities is included in the gross income subject to the personal income tax or corporate income tax, as the case may be.
+The term "business activities tax" does not include retail sales tax, use tax, or similar transaction taxes, imposed on the sale or acquisition of goods or services, whether or not labeled as a gross receipts tax or a tax imposed on the privilege of doing business.

 Example 1.
-Assume a parent purchases apportionable services for their child.
+Assume a parent purchases apportionable tax preparation services for their child.
 The child is the customer for the purpose of determining where the benefit is received.

-(f) "Reasonable method of proportionally attributing" means a method of determining where the benefit of an activity is received and where the receipts are attributed that is uniform, consistent, and accurately reflects the market, and does not distort the taxpayer's market.
+(f) "Reasonable method of proportionally attributing" means a method of determining where the benefit of an activity is received and where the receipts are attributed that is uniform, consistent, fair, and does not distort the taxpayer's market.

 (g) "State" means a state of the United States, the District of Columbia, the Commonwealth of Puerto Rico, any territory or possession of the United States, or any foreign country or political subdivision of a foreign country.